joeladhika/os212/links.md

 10. [Fork in C Programming](https://www.section.io/engineering-education/fork-in-c-programming-language/), What is fork()?

-11. [Process Synchronization](https://www.tutorialspoint.com/process-synchronization-in-linux), A short explanation of Process Synchronization in Linux
+11. [Process Synchronization](https://www.tutorialspoint.com/process-synchronization-in-linux), A short explanation of Process Synchronization in Linux.

+12. [Semaphores in Process Synchronization](https://www.geeksforgeeks.org/semaphores-in-process-synchronization/), An article about what semaphore is in process synchronization.

+13. [Deadlock..?](https://www.geeksforgeeks.org/semaphores-in-process-synchronization/), An introduction to deadlock in operating system.